Please be aware Riverdale Animal Shelter does not provide animal control services.

 If you have a life-threatening emergency, please contact 911.

-If you have concerns an animal is being abused or neglected, or for support with other animal control-related issues in your home, neighborhood, or place of business, please call the number of the city you reside in below.
+To report animal abuse, neglect or concern about the well-being of an animal or for any other animal control-related issues in your home, neighborhood, or place of business, please call the number of the city you reside from the list below.
 You may also click on the city name to view more information on the animal control services and specific animal ordinances in your community.

 Assistance with Community Cats (Feral Cats)